shaik-asif0/CODTECH-Task1/README.md

 Based on the user's choice, it calls the corresponding function to perform the operation and displays the result.
 Main Loop:

-The program runs in a loop, allowing the user to perform multiple calculations until they choose to exit.</pre>
+The program runs in a loop, allowing the user to perform multiple calculations until they choose to exit.